Vingegaard hails Pogacar after latest Tour de France skirmish

 "It's a nice rivalry we have.
 He's one of the best, if not the best rider in the world and it's a nice fight we have going on," he said.

-"We knew Team UAE would do this so we told some of the guys to forget about it and not get involved and this is what happened, so I think our tactics worked well," said Vingegaard.
+"We knew Team UAE would do this, so we told some of the guys to forget about it and not get involved and this is what happened.
+So I think our tactics worked well," said Vingegaard, who has had just one team-mate, Sepp Kuss, with him most of the way.

 "This is how I planned to do it, just held on, that's our tactics and it suits me fine."